Planning / Chronological Guide to Global Health Experience

 - Identify a viable activity and mentor/supervisor and establish the means for ongoing communications regarding all details.
 You are required to obtain confirmation from host site mentor or representative on official stationery or via official email (sent directly to email@example.com), specifying the start and end dates for experience and detailed scope of activity.
 This must be submitted with your registration form in order to obtain funding and/or credit.

-- Qualified students interested in clinical experiences (other than Botswana-UPenn medicine elective) with potential exposure to blood/body fluids must schedule a meeting with Global Health Programs to obtain approval for plan before proceeding.
+- Qualified students interested in clinical experiences (other than Botswana-UPenn medicine elective) with potential exposure to blood/body fluids must schedule a meeting with The Center for Global Health to obtain approval for plan before proceeding.

 - Work with mentor/supervisor to obtain: